In this article we will be giving an overview of a Dispatch workflow with multiple Destinations.

 Your Dispatch Destination has been created successfully when you are redirected to the Destinations screen.

-Now we are going to create an additional Destination, because we want the Technical supervisor to know what jobs are coming in.
+Now you can create an additional Destination, because you want the Technical supervisor to know what jobs are coming in.

 Click on “New Destination”

-In this case, we can just create a plain text email Destination so the supervisor can see the jobs coming.
+In this case, you can just create a plain text email Destination so the supervisor can see the jobs coming.